cc-ai/kdb/resources/websites/Readme.md

 * [Climate atlas](https://climateatlas.ca) : Interactive climate change related data in Canada, and showing videos regarding the current actions.
 * [States at Risks](https://reportcard.statesatrisk.org/): Report cards of different states in US, including different hazards that they are dealing with, and if they are taking actions.

 * [Vancouver flood plain](http://floodplain.ca/): Using a historical event documentary as introduction and a breif insight into the future.
-And then showing flood maps.
-(Altghou as they say in the discalimer, it is kind of inaccurate the way they are presenting)
+And then showing flood maps. (although as they say in the discalimer, it is kind of inaccurate the way they are presenting)

 ## UX inspiration